Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Showed them that it happens everything.
+Good to see what we are doing globally but also at home.

-What were the most creative food waste solution suggestions?
-Giving to the homeless/soup kitchens etc
+What were the most creative food waste solution suggestions? collecting school food scraps for compost and giving it to the community for their gardens.

 Did the resource encourage new ways of thinking and talking about the value food?